-I’ll get to talking about home offices in a minute.
+I’ll get to talking about functional home offices in a minute.

 There’s a vlogger on YouTube named Casey Neistat.
 His work is incredible.
 The cinematography is superb, bar-none.
 As a result, his most popular question from viewers is, “What cameras do you use?”

 Casey doesn’t give a rip about cameras.
 The only reason he has them is because they enable him to share stories in the medium he enjoys – video.
 He said that a camera is good if it gets in the way of him and his audience as little as possible.
 This is what your home office should be like.

 Business can be broken down pretty simply.
 Business is about two people helping each other: the person who offers the product or service and the person who receives it.
 Everything else can just get in the way.
 In a world where most of us can work wherever we want, we have the option to create the perfect environment.
 So we can help the most people and make the most money.
 This is why home office design is important.

 A home office is almost more about what it’s not than what it is.
 It’s not cluttered, it’s not noisy, it’s not ugly, it’s not distracting.
 To keep all of these common office problems at bay, I’ve created this post.
 These are the 7 attributes of highly functional home offices:

 Light is something that’s important to consider.
 What light works best for you?
 The best home offices have this area covered.
 For some people, natural light is best.
 This means positioning the desk near a window while making sure glare isn’t an issue.
 For others, having a window leads to distraction and checking the weather every ten minutes.
 Instead, those workers may consider curtains and using lots of artificial light.

 When considering lighting, make sure to consider how you will look on camera.
 Consider getting a light to boost your clarity during webcam calls.